 - Beaches – Both Trinidad and Tobago are lined with picture-perfect beaches that offer stunning views and soft white sand to walk on.
 Though they’re relatively undeveloped, you can generally find bars that serve food well into the night.
 Be sure to engage with locals to find the best beaches, which are usually the ones with the least number of visitors

-- Hiking – If you want to head inland, hiking is a great way to see lush forests and mountaintops.
+- Hiking – Hiking is a great way to see lush forests and mountaintops if you want to head inland.
 Because renting a car and driving around the islands is safe for visitors, a number of excellent trailheads are easily accessible.
 While the hiking trails offer stunning scenery, Trinidad and Tobago’s main draw is its breathtaking waterfalls.
-Trinidad in particular, has a number of falls to visit, including Aripo, Paria, Turure, Lalaja and Habio.
-If you only have time to see one waterfall, though, make sure you go to Rio Seco.
-The hour-long family friendly hike will take you to the short, fat waterfall that is considered one of the most beautiful in the world.
-Its smooth basin is filled with emerald green water.
+Trinidad in particular, has a number of falls to visit, including Aripo, Paria, Turure, Lalaja, and Habio.
+If you only have time to see one waterfall, make sure you go to Rio Seco.
+The hour-long family-friendly hike will take you to the short, fat waterfall considered one of the most beautiful in the world.
+Its smooth basin is filled with emerald-green water.
 And because the pool is deep, daredevils can safely jump in from the top of the gently sloped rockface.
 Two beautiful waterfalls in Tobago are Rainbow Falls and Lure Estate Falls.

 - Nature & Wildlife – As with a number of Caribbean Islands, Trinidad and Tobago have a number of indigenous birds.
 They can be seen in the Caroni Bird Sanctuary, which offers tours to see the Scarlet Ibis roost for the evening.
-Asa Wright Nature Centre a resort and scientific research center that has observed 159 different species of birds in and around the preserve.
-In addition to its beauty, Matura beach is special because it’s the location where both the leatherback and hawksbill turtles return to each year in order to lay their eggs in the sand.
-As the leatherbacks are an endangered species, great care is taken around the animals.
+Asa Wright Nature Centre is a resort and scientific research center that has observed 159 different species of birds in and around the preserve.
+In addition to its beauty, Matura beach is special because it’s where both the leatherback and hawksbill turtles return to each year to lay their eggs in the sand.
+Leatherbacks are an endangered species, so great care is taken around the animals.
 But nature guides run tours to see the turtles that can grow up to five feet long, and if you’re able, you might even assist in tagging them before they return to the sea.
-Elsewhere around the island, you can go deep sea fishing, sailing, or ride a glass bottom boat over the coral reefs.
+Elsewhere around the island, you can go deep-sea fishing, sailing, or riding a glass bottom boat over the coral reefs.
 Other watersports, such as jet-skiing, are available for charter.

 Safety and Security